bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

 **Note:** Cucumber can automatically convert DataTable to List as stated in above step definition code.

-> Some product owners like using these Grids or DataTables as they are very similar to spreadsheets look and feel.
+> Some product owners like using these Grids or DataTables as they are very similar to spreadsheets look and feel which they are very familiar.
 If your product owner is of this type, then using DataTable is best for you.

-**Learning:** One thing that you can learn in this pattern is, you can use DataTable to gather all inputs in one shot and Cucumber automatically converts them to List<T> or List<Map<K, V>>.
+**Learning:** One thing that you can learn in this pattern is, you can use DataTable to gather all inputs in one shot and Cucumber automatically converts them to `List<T>` or `List<Map<K, V>>` for you.

 <hr>